nickjfree/goose/README.md

 ## Decentralized

-The newly added p2p protocls. two peers can connect to each other though libp2p's holepuching service.
+With the newly added p2p protocls. two peers can connect to each other though libp2p's holepuching service.

 Peer A